 This file provides GaMD parameters determined during the GaMD simulation.
-The file-name must be given in the case of update\period > 0 in [GAMD] section.
-The GaMD simulation updates its parameters every update\period, and then updates parameters are output to gamdfile.
-The file includes the maximum, minimum, average, and deviation of the total potential or dihedral potential, which are calculated within the interval update\period.
+The filename must be given in the case of update_period > 0 in [GAMD] section.
+The GaMD simulation updates its parameters every update_period steps, and then the updated parameters are output to gamdfile.
+This file includes the maximum, minimum, average, and deviation of the total potential or dihedral potential, which are calculated within the interval update_period.